Tyrrrz/Tyrrrz/README.md

     <td align="center"><b>⚠ My country has been invaded by Russia and is currently at war ⚠</b></td>
   </tr>
   <tr>
-    <td align="center">All interactions on my GitHub repositories are suspended for the foreseeable future</td>
+    <td align="center">For the foreseeable future, all interactions on my GitHub repositories will be suspended</td>
   </tr>
   <tr>
     <td align="center">Be on the right side of history! <a href="https://tyrrrz.me">Click here</a> to learn more about the conflict and how you can help</td>